NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 ![ez editor user interface](https://github.com/NewPath-Consulting/ez-wildapricot-webdesigner/blob/master/readme-images/ez-editor.png?raw=true)

-- Wild Apricot Reference
+### Wild Apricot Reference

 This is an optional field can be used to group various lines together.
 It is not used by the software in anyway, and any information placed in this column is for user reference only.

-- Default Text
+### Default Text

 This is an optional field can be used to define a string to search for the in the content when using the `replace`, `replace_element`, `shortdelay`, `longdelay`, `attribute` and `createlink` functions.
 Not all functions use this field, and this field is ignored for those functions during processing of the configuration file.

-- Replacement Text
+### Replacement Text

 This field is used as the replacement text for functions that use this field like `replace` and `replace_element`.
 In some cases this field is used to specify input into a function like `createlink`.

-- Function
+### Function

 This is an optional field that specifies what function to call when processing a configuration file.
 If this field is empty, then the Query field and Style field will be used to apply a style to an element of the page.

 The [functions are all defined](https://github.com/NewPath-Consulting/ez-wildapricot-webdesigner?tab=readme-ov-file#ez-wildapricot-web-designer-functions) in this README file.

-- Query
+### Query

 This field is a required field that specifies which CSS ID, CSS Class or CSS Path is to be targeted when processing the current configuration line.
 It can be obtained a variety of ways, but the easiest is to click on an element while using the Inspector.
 You can hover over a field, label, button or just about any pixel on a page and retrieve the CSS Path and/or CSS class that has been highlighted.

-It is important to understand that a particular element can be targeted a myriad of ways.
-Based on experience of using this product we recommend the following preference when choosing how to target an element
+It is important to understand that a particular element can be targeted using different ways.
+Based on experience of using this product we recommend the following preference when choosing how to target an element:

-- Order of Preference when choosing a Query
   - if an ID is available for an element, us the ID directly (eg #ElementID)
   - if a CSS Path is available for an element, use the Parent ID of the CSS Path (eg for CSS Path `#ElementID > div > table > nth-child` the Parent ID is `#ElementID`)
   - use the CSS Path directly (eg `#ElementID > div > table > nth-child`)